 The text of the UNFCCC recognizes the need for the full and effective participation of all stakeholders.
 It places specific emphasis on consulting with indigenous peoples and local communities, because they may have poorly recognized rights to the use and ownership of forests and are more vulnerable to being left out of decision-making processes.
 This is why the REDD+ decisions emphasize the participation of these groups and make note of the UN Declaration on the Rights of Indigenous Peoples, which includes reference to the right to right to Free, Prior and Informed Consent (FPIC).
-This reflects a core concept of the human rightsbased approach (see box 12.5) and a key aspect of good governance, i.e. the promotion of the interaction between state actors and citizens, including equitably women and men, who are able to exercise their legal rights, address their interests and have them mediated with dialogues with state actors.
+This reflects a core concept of the human rightsbased approach (see box 5) and a key aspect of good governance, i.e. the promotion of the interaction between state actors and citizens, including equitably women and men, who are able to exercise their legal rights, address their interests and have them mediated with dialogues with state actors.

 Just as importantly, examining participation - or the lack thereof - can help to reveal the underlying causes of deforestation and forest degradation, including corruption, illegal forest conversion, forest ownership and access rights.
-A more in depth discussion on participation can be found in Module 11: Stakeholder Engagement in REDD+.

-Nepal provides an example of how poor participation fuels key drivers; in this case, the lack of a deliberative and inclusive process contributed to the four main drivers identified at the national level: illegal logging, encroachment, fuelwood collection and roads (see Figure 12.6).
+Nepal provides an example of how poor participation fuels key drivers; in this case, the lack of a deliberative and inclusive process contributed to the four main drivers identified at the national level: illegal logging, encroachment, fuelwood collection and roads (see Figure 6).